For sportstats home

 so heavily rain-affected that the idea of rest days did not apply.
 As said earlier, scheduled pauses in Tests since

 then have only occurred under special circumstances.
-A day was taken in a
+A day was taken in a Test

-extra play was added at the scheduled end of the match.
+play was added at the scheduled end of the match.
 Frequency of rest days (Day Prior,

 Number of Tests) 1 138 2 269 3 510 4 34 5 3 For the record, here are what can be described as